 And there was the Granada’s notoriously mediocre handling, thanks to carrying almost 4000 lbs on its Falcon platform underpinnings.
 Never mind the build quality.

 But if anyone could sell a pig in a poke at unheard of prices, it would be Lee Iaccoca, America’s SuperSalesman.
 And just how did he price his tarted-up Granada?
-Exactly three times higher than its lowly donor. $12,529 ($44k adjusted) was a piece of change back then, and like the Seville, the Versailles was the most expensive Lincoln money could buy.
+Exactly three times higher than its lowly donor. $12,529 ($52k in 2017 dollars) was a big piece of change back then, and like the Seville, the Versailles was the most expensive Lincoln money could buy.

 Here’s an even more effective picture to put that price in perspective: it’s virtually identical to the inflation-adjusted price of the 1961 Lincoln Continental.
 There really is a sucker born every minute.